zoemaj/DCA/README.md

 * **data** (Note: the folder data contain proteins used for my master of specialisation and the folder data-MP for the data used in my master project.
 Please feel free to create your own data folder.)
     * Z.fasta where Z is the name of the protein

-Note that inside **each folder of OPTIMIZER.Type-Bbatch** you can find the model numeroted, the model averaged for a selection of models numeroted, the png images and a folder for the average-couplings and average-couplings-frob for exemple you can find
-* **average-couplings**
-    * contact_0-4-300-8.5.png : a contact plot for 300 predictions on the models 0,1,2,3,4
-    * couplings_0-4 : the couplings file for the average with the models 0,1,2,3,4
-    * errors_positions_0.4.txt
-    * errors_0-4.txt
-* **average-couplings-and-frob**
-    * contact_3-5-150-8.5.png : a contact plot for 150 predictions on the models 3,4,5
-    * couplings_3-5 : the couplings file for the average with the models 3,4,5
-    * errors_positions_3-5.txt
-    * errors_3-5.txt
-* **average-models**
-    * contact_150-8.5.png : a contact plot for 150 predictions on the models 3,4,5
-    * couplings_0-30 : the couplings file for the average with the 30 firstly models
-    * errors_positions_0-30.txt
-    * errors_0-30.txt
-* contact_0-4-70-8.5.png : a contact plot for 70 predictions on the model average
-* errors_positions_0-4.txt : the errors on the model average from the models 0,1,2,3,4
-* errors_0-4.txt
-* model_0
-* model_1
-* model_2
-* model_3
-* model_4
-* model_5
-* model_average_0-4

 ## Content and Organization
 -----------------------------------------------------------
 There are two parts:

 **PART I:**